MOVE fly-through video details "journey of surprises" - Shepparton News

 MOVE fly-through video details “journey of surprises”By James Bennett

-The $900,000 Victorian Government commitment to the Museum of Vehicle Evolution couldn't have come any sooner for the region.
+The $900,000 Victorian Government commitment to the Museum of Vehicle Evolution couldn't have come at a better time for the region.

 Architect Allister Sarris has ensured the "cavernous building" will display a "journey of surprises and discoveries".